Skip to main content

 Sitting Room

-The sitting room has two comfortable leather sofas, a 26 inch screen LCD TV (with freesat), DVD player, video recorder, CD stereo with iPod docking station and WiFi internet access.
+The sitting rooms have two comfortable leather sofas, 32 inch screen LCD TV (with freesat), DVD player, CD stereo with bluetooth connectivity and WiFi internet access.
 There is a small library covering local history, walking and wildlife.

 Bedrooms